-Sustainability is the key requirement of unlocking the Group’s commercial success and securing its long term viability as it continues to make significant contributions to Myanmar’s rapid development.
-We commit to deliver attractive investment return while contributing the profit to community and people of their needs for the long term to satisfy the following Sustainable Development Goals:
+Sustainability is the key requirement of unlocking the Yoma Group’s commercial success and securing its long-term viability as it continues to make significant contributions to Myanmar’s rapid development.
+The Company is committed to delivering attractive investment returns while contributing the profit to the community and people of their needs for the long term to satisfy the following Sustainable Development Goals:

 Pun Hlaing Siloam hospital vision is aligning with our group ‘Built a better Myanmar for its people’ with existing unique healthcare faculties in Yangon and Mandalay.
 PHSH trying to reach a national network with over 10 hospitals across Myanmar by 2023.
 We targeting to deliver affordable and accessible healthcare to all socio economic segments throughout the nationwide and adding value system and ethos to the community.

 FMIDecaux aims to set a new benchmark for bus shelters in Yangon.
 The provision of all street furniture items is backed by second-to-none cleaning and maintenance.
 The whole duration of the project is financed by advertising proceeds according to the business model invented by JCDecaux SA in 1964.
 This project will be at no cost to Yangon city or its people.